pointOfive/Home/Bio/README.md

 I think this is why I viewed Trinity as such an amazing opportunity (as it indeed proved to be), why the opportunity to attend Trinity materialized in the first place, and why I was ready and able to excel and thrive in a student-athlete role.
-Actually, because of my families views on learning I had been homeschooled until 8th grade, which has proven to be the singly most advantageous event in my life.
+Actually, because of my family's views on learning I had been homeschooled until 8th grade, which has proven to be the singly most advantageous event in my life.
 It also meant that I grew up in a household with a very wide, open and accepting worldview.
 My parents had been missionaries in Mexico City and Costa Rica before I was born